Pythonian/fakernaija/docs/source/index.rst

     >>> print(naija.faculty_name())
     Pharmaceutical Sciences

-**Fakernaija** tries to ensure that each method call returns a different result within the same session until all possible outcomes are exhausted:
+**Fakernaija** tries to ensure that each method call returns different results within the same session until all possible outcomes are exhausted:

 .. code-block:: python